 Minnesota follows the Drug Enforcement Administration (DEA) list of Scheduled Drugs to criminalize certain substances, drugs, and narcotics.
-The Schedules are arrange from one (I) to five (V), with the most criminal penalties being associated with Schedule I drugs.
+The Schedules are arranged from one (I) to five (V), with the most criminal penalties being associated with Schedule I drugs.

 If you are accused of a drug crime involving any scheduled substance, the penalties upon conviction can be harsh.
 Indeed, the majority of incarcerations and high fines issued by the U.S. criminal justice system are related to “street level” drug crimes, like drug possession and distribution.
 Knowing the prosecution and the court are against you, call (612) 444-5020 to connect with Caplan & Tamburino Law Firm, P.A. and our Minneapolis criminal defense attorneys.
 We use 100+ years of total legal experience, as well as team members who are former prosecutors and Board Certified Criminal Law Specialists, to do everything in our power to protect you from the harsh, unforgiving hand of the law.

 DEA Drug Schedule

 - Considered highly addictive and with no medical uses

 - Examples include heroin, LSD, marijuana, ecstasy, methaqualone, and peyote